 Activity 3.3: Measure and identify most effective management practices.
 Monitoring of municipal infrastructure repairs in local cities will be conducted and data analyzed and reported.
 Analysis of agriculture best practices (reported annually to the Central Coast Water Board) are being evaluated through reporting and mapping to better understand level of implementation, challenges, and successes.

 Strategy WQ-4: Monitor and reduce pollutant loads flowing into MBNMS

-For over 15 years, WQPP staff, partners, and volunteers have been collecting water samples in surface waters and storm drains along the Central Coast.
+For over 15 years, WQPP staff, partners, and volunteers have been collecting water samples in surface waters and storm drains along the Central California Coast.
 The majority of these were grab samples and the concentration of specific contaminants in each were compared to regulatory water quality objectives or action levels established by the EPA and the Central Coast Water Quality Control Board.
-If funding is available, MBNMS will strive to incorporate flow measurements to better calculate contaminant loading, informative for prioritizing true pollution problems.
+If funding is available, ONMS will strive to incorporate flow measurements to better calculate contaminant loading and estimate pollutant exposure in coastal waters.